 An efficient and inter-connected network of rail and port infrastructure is critical to get Canadian coal to market.

-Of all the commodities carried by rail and handled by ports in Canada, coal ranks number one.
+Coal was the number one dry bulk commodity transported by rail (36 million tonnes) and handled by ports (approximately 54 million tonnes) in 2011.
 Canada has two major rail operators, Canadian National (CN) and Canadian Pacific (CP) which transport Canadian coal.

 - Canada’s railroads move over 30 million tonnes of coal annually.